Call for Tutorials

 COLING 2018 is the 27th Biennial International Conference on Computational Linguistics (COLING).
 It will be held in Santa Fe, New Mexico, USA on August 20-25, 2018.
 The COLING tutorials will be held on August 20-21.
 The webpage for COLING is: http://coling2018.org/

 EMNLP 2018 is the SIGDAT conference on Empirical Methods in Natural Language Processing (EMNLP).
-EMNLP will be held later in 2018 (after the other three conferences).
-Exact details on dates and venue for EMNLP tutorials will be announced soon.
+EMNLP will be held in Brussels, Belgium on October 31 - November 4th, 2018.
+The EMNLP tutorials will be held on October 31st and November 1st, 2018.
+The EMNLP webpage will be updated when it is available.

 Information on the payment for tutorial instructors can be found in the Tutorial Teacher Payment Policy: (http://aclweb.org/adminwiki/index.php?title=Tutorial_teacher_payment_policy)